polyaxon/polyaxon/site/docs/core/introduction/index.md

 Polyaxon’s mission is to make machine learning and deep learning simple and accessible to enterprises.

-Current advances in machine learning and deep learning have direct impact on business, yet few companies are leveraging these latest technologies.
+Current advances in machine learning and deep learning have a direct impact on business, yet few companies are leveraging these latest technologies.
 The data science space is still lacking good tooling and best practices for organizing practitioners' workflows.
 It's particularly challenging